-We hear it all the time “Are shiplap and Tongue and Groove the same thing?”.
-Even reading this, you may not know that there was a difference between the two.
-We are here to break down the difference between shiplap and tongue and groove so you can start your next feature wall project with a bang whether you are a homeowner or a contractor, we want to help you make this decision.
+We hear it all the time: “Are shiplap and tongue and groove the same thing?”
+Even reading this, you may not know that there was a difference between the two styles.
+We are here to break down the difference between shiplap and tongue and groove so you can start your next feature wall project with a bang, whether you are a homeowner or a contractor, we want to help you make this decision.

 What is Shiplap?